cs186-fa12/fa12/hw2/README.md

 ### Note: *This homework is to be done in pairs!*
 ### Due: Monday, 10/1, 11:59 PM (You have 4 slip days for all CS186 projects.
 Use them wisely)

+##Edits
+*  9/16 8:10pm - Added clarification for what the keys and values of the hashes should be, to the end of Part II.

 ##Table Of Contents
 *  [Important](https://github.com/cs186-fa12/fa12/blob/master/hw2/README.md#important)
 *  [Description](https://github.com/cs186-fa12/fa12/blob/master/hw2/README.md#description)